 Here were a few of the pricing options once we narrowed it down to Hubspot:

-The next step was actually rolling it all out and migrating all our data from Pipedrive.
+The next step was rolling it out and migrating all our data from Pipedrive.
 I took Six Hubspot certificates over Christmas, so I’d be on top of it, including; Marketing Automation, Reporting, Inbound Marketing, Sales Hub admin and so on.

-I managed to hook it up to our WordPress site, Migrated all our data from Pipedrive, integrate it with all our social media and Digital Ads Campaigns and create subdomains and branded landing pages, a blog site and email templates.
+I managed to hook it up to our WordPress site, Migrate all our data from Pipedrive, integrate it with all our social media and Digital Ads Campaigns and create subdomains and branded landing pages, a blog site and email templates.

 - How long should it have taken, according to Hubspot?
 3 months.